-The conflict in Ukraine has had an immediate and on-going impact on the international capital markets, investor sentiment and commodity prices (including oil and gas, which has contributed to rising global energy prices, and arable crops, which has contributed to rising global food prices).
-The sanctions announced to date by Canada, the United States, the European Union and the United Kingdom, among others, include restrictions on selling or importing goods, services or technology in or from affected regions, travel bans and asset freezes impacting connected individuals and political, military, business and financial organizations in Russia, severing Russia's largest banks from the U.S. financial system, barring certain Russian enterprises from raising money in western markets and blocking the access of Russian banks to financial markets.
-There remains a risk of further escalation and an ongoing impact on geopolitical conditions, and western and allied countries could impose wider sanctions and take other actions should the conflict further escalate.
+The conflict in Ukraine has had an immediate and ongoing impact on the international capital markets, investor sentiment and commodity prices.
+The sanctions announced to date by Canada, the United States, the European Union and the United Kingdom, among others, include restrictions on selling or importing goods, services or technology in or from affected regions, travel bans and asset freezes impacting connected individuals and political, military, business and financial organizations in Russia, severing Russia's largest banks from the United States financial system and blocking the access of Russian banks to financial markets.
 These risks that began to materialize in February 2022 are in addition to the other economic and political risks faced by companies, such as the Company, with operations in Russia, due to the prevailing financial, legal and social conditions in Russia.

-The Company's discontinued operations in Russia could expose the Company to trade and economic sanctions or other restrictions imposed by the Canadian government or other western and allied governments and organizations, such as those set out above or further new and more restrictive measures, in particular in the event that the conflict intensifies.
-Such measures and the ongoing conflict in Ukraine have added a level of risk and uncertainty around the Company's discontinued operations in Russia and the Company's efforts to divest of CWS International.
-As a result of these changes in circumstances, there is risk and uncertainty surrounding the Company's discontinued operations in Russia, including uncertainty surrounding banking restrictions and the ability to repatriate funds to Canada from Russia, the Company's ownership and control over its Russian subsidiary, potential for further impairment of current and long-term assets, the physical security of property, plant and equipment, the conditions of and ability to obtain the regulatory approvals to complete a sale transaction and overall business and operational risks.
+The Company's discontinued operations in Russia could expose the Company to trade and economic sanctions or other restrictions imposed by the Canadian government or other western and allied governments and organizations, such as those set out above or further new and more restrictive measures.
+Such measures and the ongoing conflict in Ukraine have added a level of risk and uncertainty around the Company's discontinued operations in Russia and the Company's efforts to divest of CWS International, including uncertainty surrounding banking restrictions and the ability to repatriate funds to Canada from Russia, the Company's ownership and control over its Russian subsidiary, potential for further impairment of current and long-term assets, the physical security of property, plant and equipment, the conditions of and ability to obtain the regulatory approvals to complete a sale transaction and overall business and operational risks.

 It is also possible that the Russian government could block the Company's efforts to divest of CWS International or impose onerous conditions on any such divestiture, including with respect to amounts to be received by the Company in respect thereof.
-The conflict and sanctions or restrictions imposed against or by Russia could have a material adverse effect on the Company's reputation and its ability to complete the sale of CWS International and divest of its discontinued operations in Russia at a fair price or at all.
-If the Company is not able to complete the divestiture of CWS International at a fair price or at all, the Company could face a number of negative consequences, each of which could either singly or in combination result in a material adverse effect on the Company, such as, damage to the Company's reputation, the unwillingness of counterparties (including, without limitation, lenders suppliers and customers) to continue to work with the Company on the same terms or at all and the inability of certain investors to continue to invest in the Company due to internal or external policies and regulations.
+If the Company is not able to complete the divestiture of CWS International at a fair price or at all, the Company could face a number of negative consequences, each of which could either singly or in combination result in a material adverse effect on the Company, such as, damage to the Company's reputation, the unwillingness of counterparties (including, without limitation, lenders, insurers, suppliers and customers) to continue to work with the Company on the same terms or at all and the inability of certain investors to continue to invest in the Company due to internal or external policies and regulations.
 These consequences, should they occur, could have a material adverse effect on the Company's assets, business, financial condition, results of operations and cash flows.
 The occurrence of any of these events could also have a negative impact on the Company's stock price, whether or not any of these events have a material economic impact on the Company.

-Until the divestiture of CWS International is complete, the Company's discontinued operations in Russia could also result in a number of risks described elsewhere in these Risk Factors being exacerbated, such as: the Company's access to capital, the availability and price escalation of raw materials and component parts, activist shareholder and ESG risks and cybersecurity threats.
-The Company cannot presently quantify the potential extent of such exacerbated risks, but, should such risks materialize, they could have a material adverse effect on the Company's assets, business, financial condition, results of operations and cash flows.
+Until the divestiture of CWS International is complete, the Company's discontinued operations in Russia could also result in a number of risks described elsewhere in these Risk Factors being exacerbated, such as the Company's access to capital, activist shareholder and ESG risks, and cybersecurity threats.